smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
-Starting with the idea of deploying an entire cluster of services.
+First, with this idea of deploying an entire cluster of services.

 Because, from a maintainability standpoint, why keep a _bunch_ of apps running if we really only care about one app.
-The thing we wanted to demo.
+The thing we really wanted to demo.

 And that got us thinking, because at Betterment we already have a way of running our Rails apps in isolation.
 -->